 A tattered coat upon a stick, unless

-The reader cannot dismiss the bitter tone that is present in this stanza; Yeats’s diction is particularly telling, comparing an old man to an insignificant, small thing.
+The second stanza is more of the same.
+Readers cannot dismiss the bitter tone that is present in this stanza; Yeats’s diction is particularly telling, comparing an old man to an insignificant, small thing.
 He infers that there is nothing left to an old man: he is simply a stick wearing a worn and torn jacket.
 Yeats seems to be commenting here, however, that just because one is old, it does not mean he has an old soul, for the soul of the old man is clapping and singing loudly.

 Nor is there singing school but studying

-The couplet in the second stanza clearly announces that the speaker has left his home to visit the “holy city of Byzantium.”
+Moreover, the couplet in the second stanza clearly announces that the speaker has left his home to visit the “holy city of Byzantium.”
 Throughout its history, Byzantium, later Constantinople and then Istanbul, has been known as a center for the arts and intellectualism.
-Clearly, the speaker feels he will be much more appreciated in such an area.
+The speaker feels he will be much more appreciated in such an area.